aiven/devportal/docs/products/kafka/kafka-connect/howto/http-sink.rst

         "value.converter": "org.apache.kafka.connect.storage.StringConverter"
     }

-The configuration file contains the following peculiarities:
+The configuration file contains the following things to note:

 * ``"topics": "iot_measurements"``: setting the topic to sink
 * ``"value.converter": "org.apache.kafka.connect.json.StringConverter"``: the message value and key are in plain JSON format without a schema, therefore we can just pass them as plain string via HTTP